SimarKareer/UnifiedVideoDA/README.md

 # VideoDA
 Domain adaptation for semantic segmentation using video!

-This repo is built off of mmseg.
-I used the [MIC repo](https://github.com/lhoyer/MIC/tree/master)
+This repo is built off of mmsegmentation, with the [MIC repo](https://github.com/lhoyer/MIC/tree/master)

 ## Installation
 Modification of these [instructions](https://github.com/lhoyer/MIC/tree/master/seg).